hytechclub/web-102/Conditionals/ConditionalDebugging.md

 # Self-Paced Work: Conditional Debugging
 One of the most important parts of programming is [debugging](https://en.wikipedia.org/wiki/Debugging) - the process of finding and fixing errors in code.
 In this activity, practice debugging an existing program.

-Start by forking [this Repl project](https://replit.com/@HylandOutreach/ConditionalBugs).
+Start by remixing [this project](https://glitch.com/edit/#!/remix/conditional-bugs).
 Test out the buttons to see how they work - each of them has an issue.
 Fix all of the issues in the functions for each of the buttons.
 All changes should take place in the **script.js** file.

 **1. Clothing Check**